Bauer Bee Tale

 Coxsackie Bee Goods is housed at Twin Spruce Apiaries in Coxsackie, NY.
 If one wants to fine tune the location, we are in Climax, NY!

-Twin Spruce was established in 1941 by Wolfgang Bauer and Jessie Bauer.
-Wolfgang acquired his beekeeping skills in Germany, during WW1, while a young boy.
-In 1941 beekeeping became his profession.
-The business became a team with son, Walter, later Walter's wife, Nonie, and their son, Walter Jr. I, Sheri Bauer, Walt and Nonie's daughter, did help out in the extracting room in summer, but spent most of my time during my 18 years on the apiary practicing piano to prepare myself for music conservatory.
-I stopped cracking open beehives with Wolfgang, as a photo I found instructs, at age two.
+Twin Spruce was established in 1941 by Wolfgang Bauer and Jessie Kendall Bauer.
+Wolfgang acquired his beekeeping skills as a boy in Germany.
+In 1941 beekeeping became his profession in the USA.
+Wolfgang and Jessie's business became a team by the 1970s with son, Walter, Walter's wife, Nonie, and grandson, Walter Jr. I, Sheri Bauer, Walt and Nonie's daughter, did help out in the extracting room in summer, but spent most of my time during my 18 years on the apiary practicing piano and preparing myself for music conservatory.
+I stopped cracking open beehives with Wolfgang at age two, as a photo I found (above) instructs.

-Wolfgang was known as "the one armed beekeeper" since, prior to starting in the bee business, he lost his arm in a foundry accident.
+Wolfgang was known as "the one armed beekeeper."
+Prior to starting in the bee business, he lost his arm in a foundry accident.
 Walter, his son, became Wolfgang's missing left arm and after working many years alongside his father became a devoted keeper of the apiary and the "kingpin" of Twin Spruce Apiaries.

 Walter and Wolfgang kept stationary hives throughout beeyards in the Catskill Mountains.
 The family supplied the locals, farmstands, mom n' pop stores, and resorts with raw wildflower Catskill Mountain honey.
 "The crew" worked as hard as the bees.
 Customers came for honey, to watch the extracting process, and for conversation.
 They usually stayed longer than they intended.
 All the Bauers gave time to answer questions about bees, honey, and appreciated a chat about what folks were up to and what was happening in town and around the world.